evertjr/WSL-Dev-Environment/README.md

 ## Windows Defender

-Windows Defender and other antivirus softwares can impact the performance of yarn and npm commands.
+Windows Defender and other antivirus softwares can impact the performance of WSL.

 To improve this, navigate to the folder `C:\Users\[yourUser]\AppData\Local\Packages\` and look for a folder named `CanonicalGroupLimited...` inside that folder navigate to `\LocalState\rootfs` and copy the full path adress to this folder.